 30 Jan Certificates of Need: Implications for Hospital and Health System Planning

-As hospitals and heath systems transition to Systems of Health, what should planners and leaders do to evolve their strategies given the current realities and future uncertainty of CON laws?
+As hospitals and health systems transition to Systems of Health, what should planners and leaders do to evolve their strategies given the current realities and future uncertainty of CON laws?

 Certificate of Need (CON) laws are used by legislatures in 35 states, the District of Columbia, Puerto Rico, and the U.S. Virgin Islands, to rationalize services by limiting duplication of clinical programs and major capital investments proposed by hospitals.
 Are they working?
 How do CON regulations impact a Hospital’s or Health System’s ability to transform into a System of Health?